Juan-Amezcua/Point-of-Sale/README.md

 2. **Setup**:
    - Clone/download the repository into your server's `htdocs` or `www` directory.
-   - Create a MySQL database named `punto.venta` and import the tables using the SQL schema inferred from the code (see [Database Structure](#database-structure)).
+   - Create a MySQL database named `punto.venta` and import the tables using the SQL schema inferred from the code.
    - Update `connection.php` with your database credentials:
      ```php
      $host = "localhost";